RFP Of The Day: Lawrence Moten

 4 responses to “RFP Of The Day: Lawrence Moten

-• ChrisHumpherys (@SportsChump)
+• ChrisHumpherys (@SportsChump)'s avatar ChrisHumpherys (@SportsChump)

 I remember Moten but I did NOT know he was still the career Big East leading scorer.